How long does a typical non-surgical stem cell treatment take at RMI?

 The best example of this in the literature is with tennis elbow.
 It got that name because it was ruining tennis players’ careers.
 They couldn’t squeeze a racket or hit a backhand.
 Once this situation turns chronic it’s very difficult to treat.
 Even with surgical reconstruction, 20% of patients never return to normal.

-Dr. McKenna – “We just published a case study about an Achilles’ tendon patient with a 10-year history of a chronic full thickness, intertendinous disruption that prevented her from playing tennis, shopping longer than 20 to 30 minutes or even walking on uneven terrain like cobblestone streets.
+We published a case study about an Achilles’ tendon patient with a 10-year history of a chronic full thickness, inter-tendinous disruption that prevented her from playing tennis, shopping longer than 20 to 30 minutes or even walking on uneven terrain like cobblestone streets.

 After one stem cell injection into the inner substance of her Achilles’ tendon, she was back playing tennis after 10 weeks, and at 7 months, she showed no signs of changes within the tendon on MRI.
-She had complete tendon homogeneity and was completely healed.”
+She had complete tendon homogeneity and was completely healed.

-In our practice, it’s common to for these patients to recover after STEMNEXA-Rx (non-surgical) without a splint or arm sling.
+In our practice, it’s common to for these patients to recover after non-surgical treatment without a splint or arm sling.
 They are typically doing stretches immediately after the injection.
 The day after that, they must ice their elbow.
 For the next several weeks, all they have to do is avoid heavy lifting, pushing or pulling.
 It’s common for these patients to regain normal function in 4 to 6 weeks.

-The latest technological advances are utilized at Riordan-McKenna Institute to try and correct the problem and shorten the healing time.
+The latest technological advances are utilized at Riordan Medical Institute to try and correct the problem and shorten the healing time.
 This also affects the overall complication rate.
 The best example is a big surgery like an ACL reconstruction.
 The average healing time for ACL surgery is 369 days and during that time, patients are at increased risk of rupture and failure.

 Don’t rely on pain management to mask the injury.
 Explore biologic therapies with a group committed to the most minimally invasive procedures that help the body heal naturally and effectively.

-How does cell therapy help me?
+How can cell therapy help me?

-Is Stemnexa FDA approved?
+Is this procedure FDA approved?